Sagrantino di Montefalco Passito

 Grape yield per hectare tons:7

 The wine is made from a selection of the best clusters of all the Sagrantino vineyards.
-The grapes are dried on straw mats.
+The grapes are dried for 2-3 months on straw mats.

 Vinification and ageing

 The clusters are dried on straw mats for two months.
 Fermentation and maceration with the skins for 10-16 days, alcoholic and malolactic fermentation in stainless steel.
 Maturation in barriques for 18 months and in steel for 12 months.
 Finishing in the bottle for 6 months.

 Year of establishment:2001